Create an SNMP alert response

 What to do next

-Changes take effect immediately, except if you are using alert responses to send connection logs, you must deploy configuration changes after you edit those alert responses.
+If you are using SNMP alert responses to send connection logs to a SNMP trap server, you must deploy configuration changes after you modify the SNMP alert response.